Terminology Service

 ).

-This page describes the way DCC distributes the external terminologies.
+This page describes the way DCC distributes the external terminologies

-The SPHN Terminology Service
+The DCC Terminology Service

 The terminologies are available directly in the individual project spaces on the BioMedIT nodes.
 Furthermore, the DCC provides two modes of distribution, enabling projects and institutions to fetch the external terminologies in RDF format: